-What Should You Know About Medical Marijuana In Florida?
+What Should I Know About Medical Marijuana in Florida?

 In 2016, Florida voters approved Amendment 2, legalizing medical cannabis in the state.
 This amendment has lead to the legalization of products such as oils, sprays, tinctures, capsules, edibles, and vapeable cannabis.
 After numerous delays by lawmakers, smokeable medical marijuana was legalized in March of 2019 and is expected to appear on dispensary shelves by summer 2019.

 Despite the fact that Amendment 2 was ratified in early 2017, dispensaries have been slow to open up across the state.
 However, the recent lifting of the ban on smokable marijuana products is expected to encourage many more dispensaries to open up.
 Floridians are expected to have much better access to a much greater variety of cannabis products in the near future.